The-Politico/interactive-news-developer-guide/guides/pibs/README.md

 - [`@politico/interactive-code-snippets`](https://github.com/The-Politico/politico-interactive-code-snippets)
 - [`@politico/eslint-config-interactives`](https://github.com/The-Politico/eslint-config-interactives)

-Rather than explain what each one does individually, this guide will focus using them in tandem with each other.
+Rather than explain what each one does individually, this guide will focus using them in tandem.
 (For a more detailed explanation on how to use each, check out their respective docs.)

 Let's get started!